 HKSA 32 requires an issuer of a compound financial instrument (that contains both financial liability and equity components) to separate the compound financial instrument into the liability and equity components on its initial recognition and to account for these components separately.
-In subsequent periods, the liability component is carried at amortised cost using the effective interest method.
-The principal impact of HKSA 32 on the Group is in relation to convertible notes issued by the Company that contain both liability and equity components.
-Given the convertible notes of the Company contain only liability components and was previously classified as liabilities extended.
-So the extended not be restated.
+In subsequent periods, the liability component as carried at amortised cost using the effective interest method.
+The principal impact of HKAS 32 on the Group is in relation to convertible notes issued by the Company that contain both liability and equity components.
+Given the convertible notes of the Company contain only liability components and was previously classified as liabilities on the balance sheet.
+Comparative figures need not be restated.
 As there is no active market and same instrument (i.e. without modification or repackaging) exist for fair value measurement, the existing terms and its valuation method of the convertible notes is taken as the nearest market reference between knowledgeable, willing parties in an arm's length transaction.
 Hence, there is no impact on the Group upon the adoption of HKAS 39.